-Poor air quality is defined as air that is high in contaminants such as: noxious gasses (ammonia), particulate (dust), humidity and microorganisms.
-For calf barns, target ammonia levels less than 10 parts per million and humidity levels should be between 50% and 80%.
+Poor air quality is defined as air that is high in contaminants such as: noxious gasses (ammonia), particulates (dust), humidity and microorganisms.
+For calf barns, target ammonia levels less than 10 ppm and humidity levels between 50% and 80%.2

 When these airborne contaminants are inhaled by calves in excessive levels, they act as an irritant to the lining of the respiratory system.
 Over time, exposure to these airborne irritants begins to damage the lining of the respiratory tract while simultaneously burdening the immune system.
-In the presence of poor air quality, normal flora like pasteurella, mannheimia and histophilus can migrate down from the nasopharynx into the lung field that now has a quality and ventilation.
+In the presence of poor air quality, normal flora like Pasteurella, Mannheimia and Histophilus can migrate down from the nasopharynx into the lung field that now has a compromised defense system, enabling pathogens to set up an infection and cause respiratory disease.